 - In extreme situations, you can file an ethics complaint.

-As humans, we judge.
+As humans, we are guilty of judging others and sometimes ourselves.
 Therapists are no exception, but a good therapist will keep their thoughts of judgment from interfering with making progress.

 Redefining Judgment in Therapy and the Benefits of Forms of Negative Judgment

 Like judgment outside of therapy, judgment in the context of therapy is not innately negative.
 Depending on the definition, it is necessary and crucial for the patient to make progress.

 Therapist Paul Hokemeyer defines judgment as an “educated decision that leads to a reparative outcome” for the client.
 A diagnosis is a form of judgment, and diagnosis is necessary for the therapist and client to make progress.